About Aerogel

 Key characteristics of aerogel include:

-For over two decades, Aspen Aerogels has been developing our Aerogel Technology Platform® into ground breaking new products for the industrial insulation and battery thermal barrier industries.
+For two and a half decades, Aspen Aerogels has been developing our Aerogel Technology Platform® into ground breaking new products for the industrial insulation and battery thermal barrier industries.
 Our advanced research and development centers continue to drive aerogel innovation and continually explore future applications and products through our aerogel technology.

 Why is Aerogel a Good Thermal Insulator?